johnmartinsson/adaptive-change-point-detection/README.md

 # Run simulations / experiments

-If everything is setup properly you should be able to run everything by simply writing:
+If everything is setup properly you should be able to run everything by simply writing: test

         python main.py